 Toxins: Today’s Biggest Challenge for Women

 Toxins disrupt hormones, speed up the aging process, and promote disease.
 We can limit our exposure (by eating organic, non-GMO food, using natural skincare and household cleaning products, and avoiding plastic food containers); however, we can’t completely escape from environmental pollutants.

 Although their effects are not fully known, many toxins mimic estrogen, disrupting the natural balance among hormones.
 They are called xenoestrogens.
 Manifestations may include accentuated PMS symptoms, early and more severe symptoms of approaching menopause (such as hot flashes and mood swings), a more difficult transition through menopause, and increased risk for hormone-related cancers.

 Take a Multi to Keep Your Weight Down

-The multivitamin lays an important foundation.
-By filling gaps in today's nutrient-depleted food, it provides nutritional insurance and can assist with weight loss, according to a study of obese women published in the International Journal of Obesity.
-Researchers noted: "Obese individuals are more likely to have either lower blood concentrations or lower bioavailability of minerals and/or vitamins."
+The multivitamin is a key foundational supplement for women.
+By filling gaps in today’s nutrient-depleted food, it provides nutritional insurance and can assist with weight loss, according to a study of obese women published in the International Journal of Obesity.
+Researchers noted: “Obese individuals are more likely to have either lower blood concentrations or lower bioavailability of minerals and/or vitamins.”

 The study compared the effects of a multivitamin and mineral supplement, calcium, or a placebo on weight and health markers among 87 women in China between the ages of 18 and 55.
 There was no diet or exercise program.
 Women who took the multi lost nearly 8 pounds in 26 weeks, whereas those who took a low-dose calcium supplement (162 milligrams daily) lost slightly less than 2 pounds, and those taking a placebo lost less than 0.5 pounds.